piroor/tweetbot.sh/README.md

  * `reply`: posts the given message as a reply by the bot.
  * `del` / `delete` / `rem` / `remove`: removes the specified tweet of the bot.
  * `rt` / `retweet`: retweets the given tweet by the bot.
+ * `search-result`: treats the given tweet as a search result.
  * `run`: executes user defined commands.

 #### `echo`: returns an echo of the given message.